zcmace/vintage-story-server/README.md

 > **Disclaimer:** I am not an expert and have not tested this in another AWS account, this is what worked for me.
 By hosting this, you are accepting the risks and costs of self-hosting on AWS.
 If you find any issues with the setup feel free to open an issue and I'll do my best to resolve.

 Self-host a [Vintage Story](https://www.vintagestory.at/) game server on AWS with one-click deploys from GitHub.
 No AWS access keys stored in GitHub—uses OIDC for secure deployments.
-No AWS access keys stored in GitHub—uses OIDC for secure deployments.

 ## What You Get